"""

 This class describes quantum circuits.
 Many of the attribute and method names are

-oriented at the `Qiskit QuantumCircuit
+oriented toward the `Qiskit QuantumCircuit

 <https://qiskit.org/documentation/stubs/qiskit.circuit.QuantumCircuit.html>`_ class